frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ## Final tips to get the best out of your laptop

 ### Help your heat management hardware
 Your CPU & GPU heat your laptop up, and your fans speed up whenever the measured internal temperature gets higher to balance this.
-When you put your laptop on cloth for instance, as it's partially obstructed, your fan will speed up even more.
-This has two consequences:
+When you put your laptop on cloth for instance, as it's partially obstructed, your fan will speed up even more :thermometer: This has two consequences:
 - reducing the life of your fans: *they will operate much faster than without obstruction, for the same usage*.
 - endangering internal components: *if the temperature gets too high, that will degrade hardware components prematurely*.